 When a resident owes MHA retroactive rent or back charges and is unable to pay the balance by the due date, the resident may request that MHA allow them to enter into a Repayment Agreement.
 MHA has the sole discretion of whether to accept such an agreement.
-The total amount paid will not exceed 40% of monthly adjusted income.
-All Repayment Agreements must be in writing and signed by both parties.
-They must include the following elements:
+MHA will include all retro rent due and owing in determining the threshold of \$2500.
+No repayment agreement will be offered if the amount is greater than \$2500 and/or is due in part or in total to tenant conduct.
+If a tenant owes less than \$2500 in retro rent or owes any amount through no fault of the tenant, MHA may offer a repayment agreement.